abaker/intrade/README.md

         sbt test:run

-SBT will provide you with a list of samples you may run
+SBT will provide you with a list of samples you may run.
+The samples run against the Intrade Test server